Olympics-Japan considering barring all fans at Olympic events - paper | Health

 Olympics-Japan considering barring all fans at Olympic events - paper

-The report further highlights the steep logistical challenges surrounding the Games, which has been dogged by a year of near daily debate about its possible impact on the spread of COVID-19 in Japan.
-Shigeru Omi, the government's top health adviser, told a parliamentary health committee on Wednesday it was important to reduce the number of Olympic officials and others attending events as much as possible.
+The report further highlights the steep logistical challenges surrounding the Games, which have been dogged by a year of near daily debate about its possible impact on the spread of COVID-19 in Japan.
+In response to the Mainichi story, the Tokyo 2020 organising committee said restrictions on the number of spectators, including non-spectator competitions, will be based on the content of the state of emergency or other relevant measures in force at any time after July 12.

 Japan's government is floating proposals that would ban fans from all events at this month's Olympics, the Mainichi newspaper reported on Wednesday, as officials scramble to address public concerns about the spread of the coronavirus.
-Medical experts have said for weeks that no spectators at the global sporting extravaganza would be the least risky option.
-Organisers have already banned overseas spectators and set a cap on domestic spectators at 50% of capacity, up to 10,000 people, to contain a lingering outbreak of infections.
+Medical experts have said for weeks that no spectators at the global sporting extravaganza that starts on July 23 would be the least risky option.
+Organizers have already banned overseas spectators and set a cap on domestic spectators at 50% of capacity, up to 10,000 people, to contain a lingering outbreak of infections.

-The Mainichi, citing sources within government, said such discussions were partly the result of political considerations after Prime Minister Yoshihide Suga's ruling party failed to win a majority in an election for the Tokyo's assembly on Sunday.
+The Mainichi, citing sources within the government, said such discussions were partly the result of political considerations after Prime Minister Yoshihide Suga's ruling party failed to win a majority in an election for Tokyo's assembly on Sunday.
 The vote, ahead of a general election later this year, was seen as reflecting some voter dissatisfaction over the government's virus response.
-The report further highlights the steep logistical challenges surrounding the Games, which has been dogged by a year of near daily debate about its possible impact on the spread of COVID-19 in Japan.
+The report further highlights the steep logistical challenges surrounding the Games, which have been dogged by a year of near-daily debate about its possible impact on the spread of COVID-19 in Japan.

+In response to the Mainichi story, the Tokyo 2020 organizing committee said restrictions on the number of spectators, including non-spectator competitions, will be based on the content of the state of emergency or other relevant measures in force at any time after July 12.
+On Thursday, the government is likely to extend a state of quasi-emergency in Tokyo and three nearby prefectures beyond an original end date of July 11, government sources have said.

+Kyodo News reported the extension would likely last a month, meaning the curbs will be in place throughout the Olympics, which close on Aug.
+8. TALKS

 Shigeru Omi, the government's top health adviser, told a parliamentary health committee on Wednesday it was important to reduce the number of Olympic officials and others attending events as much as possible.
 Early July to September, which covers the period of the Olympic Games, represents "one of the most important periods" in combating the virus in Japan, he said.